farhantanvir05/CSE465_Group-7_Spring-2025/README.md

 ###  Objective
 To develop a high-performance bone fracture detection model using a custom hybrid architecture (CNN + Transformer), enhanced with knowledge distillation from a pretrained ResNet-50 teacher model, and fine-tuned through hyperparameter optimization.

+## 📌 Dataset
+### The dataset used in this project is MURA (Musculoskeletal Radiographs), provided by Stanford ML Group.
+### You can access and download it from the official page: [MURA Dataset – Stanford ML Group](https://stanfordmlgroup.github.io/competitions/mura/)